atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ■ ^ ^
 ger.
 '‘O < fi ‘ >
 I?
-I am not — I will not be angry with
+I am not --I will not be angry with
 ■ I 1
 i ‘‘ you, my poor girl, ". replied Mr.
 I iff j ' y ■ }
-II Selby, going up to her bedside— —
+II Selby, going up to her bedside--—
 !!ii' ' ^
 LI P. not alarm yourself about anything,
 I life ^ ^ ^ '